Mbed-TLS/mbedtls/docs/psa-transition.md

 ### Authenticated cipher operations

-Recall the flow of an authenticated cipher operation in the legacy Mbed TLS cipher API (or similar flows in the `chachapoly`, `ccm` and `gcm` modules):
+Recall the workflow of an authenticated cipher operation in the legacy Mbed TLS cipher API (or similar workflows in the `chachapoly`, `ccm` and `gcm` modules):

 1. Create a cipher context of type `mbedtls_cipher_context_t` and initialize it with `mbedtls_cipher_init`.
 2. Establish the operation parameters (algorithm, key, mode) with `mbedtls_cipher_setup`, `mbedtls_cipher_setkey` (or `mbedtls_cipher_setup_psa`), `mbedtls_cipher_set_padding_mode` if applicable.